hazrmard/imgurPCA/README.md

 *The list of common words is taken from [here](http://www.wordfrequency.info/free.asp)*

 ## Getting Started
-The imgurAPI class needs authorization to be able to access data on imgur.
+The ImgurParse class needs authorization to be able to access data on imgur.
 For that, you need [to get keys from imgur.com](https://api.imgur.com).
 You will be provided with a *client secret* and a *client id*.
 Use these to instantiate the imgurAPI class:
 ```
-import imgurAPI
+import imgurparse
-imgurInstance = imgurAPI.imgurAPI(id, secret)
+imgurInstance = imgurparse.ImgurParse(id, secret)
 ```
 After instantiation, you need to **get** items from imgur to parse.
 You can use the `get()` function for that.
 It accepts single strings, list of IDs, or a dictionary of [gallery specifications to extract content from](https://github.com/Imgur/imgurpython/blob/master/README.md).
 The list of IDs is stored in the `idlist` instance attribute.